|

 the pool edge, as seen in the bottom photo.
 This photo shows the edge

-of another dry pool basin, which had been stained orange from iron impurities
+of a large, now-dry pool basin, which had been stained orange from iron impurities

 in the calcite. |